winroger/waspjs/README.md

 ---

+**WASPJS** is a JavaScript port of WASP for discrete aggregations in the browser.

-**WASP Atlas** is a growing, open collection of discrete modular building systems designed with the Grasshopper plug-in [WASP](https://github.com/ar0551/Wasp).
-The web app is powered by [`webwaspjs`](https://www.npmjs.com/package/webwaspjs), a JavaScript port of WASP for discrete aggregations in the browser.
+**WASP ATLAS** is a growing, open collection of discrete modular building systems designed with the Grasshopper plug-in [WASP](https://github.com/ar0551/Wasp).
+The Wasp Atlas app is powered by [`webwaspjs`](https://www.npmjs.com/package/webwaspjs).

 **[Explore the Atlas →](https://winroger.github.io/waspjs/)**